ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/functions/others.md

 ```

-ClickHouse used the index in the same way as the previous time ( `Processed 32.74 thousand rows` ).
+ByConity used the index in the same way as the previous time ( `Processed 32.74 thousand rows` ).

 The expression `k = '2017-09-15'` was not used when generating the result.